yv1es/myStudies_stats/README.md

 A short script that scrapes myStudies and creates a dataframe from the transcript of records.
 It allows you to compute weighted averages etc.

+## Disclaimer
+This program will automatically login and access your mystudies page.
+Hence a software bug could lead to unintended changes on your mystudies profile.
+Further is it (in most cases) not allowed to use a bot for webscraping without consent of the owner of the concerned website.

+I do not take any responsibility for the use of this tool.

 ## Installation
 Google Chrome browser needs to be installed on your system. \
 Run the following commands in powershell (Windows) or in terminal (Linux).